springfox/springfox/next-release.md

 ### Migration From 0.8.0 -> 0.8.4
 Prior to 0.8.4 the configuration of Swagger-springmvc was far too verbose as indicated by a number of users.
 SwaggerSpringMvcPlugin was introduced to make configuration simpler and less verbose.
-It is recommended to follow the usage guides above migrate to the newer configuration.
+It is recommended to follow the usage guides above and migrate your swagger-springmvc configuration to use the `SwaggerSpringMvcPlugin`

 ### How It works